 And Lightning makes life harder for accessory makers, too.
 They have to create products that support multiple ports instead of just USB-C.

-The painful truth is this: had Apple decided to move to USB-C starting with the iPhone 5 (or 6 or 7, or 8), it could have saved the world from those tons of unnecessary waste and resources.
-Instead, the latest iPhone 13 still uses the Lightning port.
+The painful truth is this: had Apple decided to move to USB-C, starting with the iPhone 5 (or 6 or 7, or 8), it could have saved the world from those tons of unnecessary waste and resources.
+Instead, they so far have all used the Lightning port.

 In any case, it’s safe to say nowadays, nobody is happy about the Lightning connector except Apple.
 And that brings us to the latest development in the EU.

 USB-C vs. Lightning: EU decides to take it no more

 On September 23, 2021, the European Commission, the executive arm of the European Union, announced a proposal for its revised Radio Equipment Directive that forces electronics and gadget makers to use the USB-C connector universally.

 On top of that, it’ll also end the bundling of chargers with devices to reduce waste.

 Specifically, at the time, the Commission proposed: